mesonbuild/meson/docs/markdown/_include_qt_base.md

  - `uic_extra_arguments` string[]: any additional arguments to `uic`.
 Since v0.49.0.
  - `rcc_extra_arguments` string[]: any additional arguments to `rcc`.
 Since v0.49.0.
  - `dependencies` Dependency[]: dependency objects needed by moc.
 Available since v0.48.0.
- - `sources`: a list of extra sources, which are added to the output unchaged.
+ - `sources`: a list of extra sources, which are added to the output unchanged.
 Deprecated in 0.59.0.

 It returns an array of targets and sources to pass to a compilation target.